 \subsection{Decision-Focused Learning (DFL)}

-\textbf{Predict-then-Optimize.} Following the notations of \cite{mandi2023decision}, the general objective of an optimization problem is to find a solution $w^*(c)$, where $w$ represents the decision variables and $c$ represents the parameters.
+\textbf{Predict-then-Optimize.} Following the notations of \cite{mandi2023decision}, the general objective of an optimization problem is to find a solution $w^*(c)$, where $w$ represents the decision variables and $c$ the parameters.
 The solution $w^*(c)$ minimizes the objective function $f(w,c)$ while satisfying the inequality constraint $g(w,c) \le 0$ and equality constraint $h(w,c)=0$.
-So-called "Predict-then-Optimize" framework proceeds with prediction before optimization, also known as two-stage learning.
-As the term suggests, it is divided into two phases.
-Initially, a machine learning model \(F_{\theta}\) generates \(\hat{c} = F_{\theta}(x)\), where \(\theta\) represents the parameters of model \(F\), and \(x\) represents the features that can be used to predict $\hat{c}$.
+The so-called "Predict-then-Optimize" framework proceeds with prediction before optimization, also known as two-stage learning.
+Initially, a machine learning model $F_{\theta}$ generates $\hat{c} = F_{\theta}(x)$, with $\theta$ being the model parameters and $x$ the input features for predicting $\hat{c}$.
 Subsequently, optimization is performed using the predicted parameter $\hat{c}$.
-In this case, traditional ML training methods are used to accurately predict the ground truth $c^*$.
-Commonly, the mean squared error (MSE) or cross entropy is used to minimize the difference between the ground truth $c^*$ and the predicted parameter $\hat{c}$, thus training the model.
+In this case, traditional ML training methods are used to predict the ground truth $c^*$ accurately.
+Commonly, MSE or cross-entropy losses are used to minimize the difference between the ground truth $c^*$ and the predicted parameter $\hat{c}$, thus training the model.

-\textbf{Decision-Focused Learning.} Many studies (e.g., \cite{donti2017task, elmachtoub2022smart, wilder2019melding}) suggested that predict-then-optimize framework often results in suboptimal outcomes, because the prediction and optimization stages are separated.
-Minimizing prediction errors measured by MSE or cross entropy is not necessarily beneficial to the subsequent decision making stage.
-To overcome this limitation, DFL framework has been proposed, which can be seen as new model training methodologies that consider both prediction and optimization stages holistically.
+\textbf{Decision-Focused Learning.} Many studies (e.g., \cite{donti2017task, elmachtoub2022smart, wilder2019melding}) suggested that the predict-then-optimize framework often results in suboptimal outcomes, because the prediction and optimization stages are separated.
+Minimizing prediction errors measured by MSE or cross-entropy loss is not necessarily beneficial to the subsequent decision-making stage.
+To overcome this limitation, the DFL framework has been proposed, which can be seen as a new model training methodologies that consider both prediction and optimization stages holistically.

-In DFL, a machine learning model is trained to minimize a loss function that reduces the decision making error when the actual decision is realized through \(w^*(\hat{c})\).
-To be more specific, $Regret(w^*(\hat{c}),c)$, which measures the suboptimality of the decision made via $w^*(\hat{c})$, is considered in most cases.
-The prediction model is trained to predict $\hat{c}$ that is most helpful for optimal decision making.
+In DFL, a machine learning model is trained to minimize a loss function that reduces the decision-making error when the actual decision is realized through $w^*(\hat{c})$.
+Specifically, $Regret(w^*(\hat{c}), c)$, which measures the suboptimality of the decision made via $w^*(\hat{c})$, is considered in most cases.
+The prediction model is trained to predict $\hat{c}$, which is most helpful for optimal decision making.